Health System and Hospital

 Sign of a community clinic in Mellieha

-A variety of community clinics support the HCs
+A large number of community clinics support the HCs

-General practitioners hold regular consultation hours at community clinics (CCs).
-Consultation hours are held in the morning, between Monday and Friday.
-The office hours are posted at the community clinics.
+General practitioners hold regular consultation hours in the community clinics.
+Consultation hours take place in the mornings, between Monday and Friday.
+The opening hours are displayed at the community clinics.
 Some community clinics have branch offices for better accessibility.

 Valletta Community Clinic